 If you have a jar that didn’t seal properly you can either store it in the fridge and use it first or open it, clean the rim, change the lid, close it with the band and process it again.

 I serve this jam just like any other jam, on toast or on crackers that we love adding cream cheese underneath.
 I love adding it to yogurt or sour cream.

-It’s a pretty thick jam so it’s a great one to bake with as well.
+It’s a pretty thick jam (like this persimmon jam) so it’s a great one to bake with as well.
 And it can be a great gift too!

 I hope that you like this recipe!
 Make sure to pin it for later and leave me a comment below.
 I would love to know how you liked it!

 Also, make sure to check these other jam recipes…